AnnieCHENCHEN/COMP396_TEAM2/README.txt

 # Source code
 Our three strategies all three of our strategies refer to three codes that have all been uploaded to the “source_code" folder: "source_code_MACD.R", "source_code_turtle.R" and "source_code_TMA.R".

+# Framework
+The "backtester.R", "data.R", "processResults.R" and "utilities.R" stored in the "framework" folder.
+We used "backtester.R" to backtest our strategies check their stability and reliability.
+And "processResults.R" and "utilities.R" shown the performaces of our strategies using graphs.
+We sourced "data.R" in the "main.R" to read the data files (we have three data files: part 1 data, part 2, data and part 3 data).